asikowitz/pd2-final-Sikowitz-Pacheco/log.md

 06/16/14 : Andrew Sikowitz : Created interaction between weapons and walls and players.
 Implemented display of weapons and explosions from opposite player (over network).
 Revamped detection of type of item from string to int. <br>
 06/17/14 : Andrew Sikowitz : Cleaned up life and explosions of weapons.
 Created rough end of game.<br>
 06/17/14 : Kai Pacheco : Added Player Power Ups <br>
+06/17/14 : Andrew Sikowitz : Added linked list implementation for walls.
+Created explosions for certain weapons and wall-collisions for weapons.
+Final bug fixes and changes.
+Power Ups implementation using a stack. <br>

 Some logs are based on git commit history, because I (Andrew) forgot about this log...